Generic selectors

 Jesus Christ said healings on the Sabbath were “good” works and even “lawful”; that is, they are not only honorable and decent but permitted on the Sabbath by the Law.
 Good works are important, especially on the Sabbath when we usually have more opportunities to serve one another.
 But we cannot do good works if we do not seek the opportunities and prepare ahead of time.

 But what are good works?
 To answer this, it is important to understand our relationship with God.
-Paul said, “The Spirit itself bears witness conjointly with our own spirit, testifying that we are the children of God” (Romans 8:16).
+Paul said, “The Spirit Himself bears witness with our spirit that we are children of God” (Romans 8:16).
 As children of God, the goal is for us to grow in truth and love where our Father is the primary influence.
-He desires us to “be growing in the grace and the knowledge of our Lord and Savior Jesus Christ” (2 Peter 3:18).
-We do this through prayer, fasting, study of God’s Word, and doing good works.
+He desires us to “grow in the grace and knowledge of our Lord and Savior Jesus Christ.”
+(2 Peter 3:18).
+We do this through prayer, fasting, study of God’s Word, and doing GOOD WORKS.
 The Sabbath is an especially appropriate time to focus on these things.
 Our works, therefore, are those things that God desires from His children and are pleasing to Him.

 For this reason, God has given His children a commandment to do good works.
 As His children, we have a common parentage and purpose in this life through our relationship with God.
 As a result, we are all part of, and have a responsibility to, the Body of Christ[16].
 Notice the ordinance given to each of God’s children:

-EPHESIANS 4:15-16 But holding the truth in love, may in all things grow up into Him Who is the Head, even Christ 16 From Whom all the body, fitly framed and compacted together by that which every joint supplies, according to its inner working in the measure of each individual part, is making the increase of the body unto the edifying of itself in love.
+EPHESIANS 4:15-16 but, speaking the truth in love, may grow up in all things into Him who is the head–Christ– 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.

 Each child of God has a responsibility to edify, or build up, the other members of the Body of Christ in agape love.
 These are good works.